Bobrac3023/Project2-Quiz/README.md

  - Page loads → initiateQuiz() function starts
  - The user is show A question and 4 answers.
  - The User clicks an answer:
-    - If correct: The option is highlted with an Aquamarine  + score increases.
+    - If correct: The option is highlted with an Aquamarine colour   + score increases.
-    - If wrong:  The option is highlighted with choclate + correct answer with Aquamarine + score increases.
+    - If wrong:  The option is highlighted with choclate colour + correct answer with Aquamarine + score increases.
  - NEXT ==>” button appears → moves to the next question.
  - At the end: score is shown with an option to “Play Again”.